 If you are beginning to feel at home here, the All Souls Membership Committee invites you to come to our Considering Membership workshop.
-This workshop is designed to help you find deeper connection and insight into our Unitarian Universalist community at All Souls.
+This workshop is designed to help you find deeper connection and insight into our Unitarian Universalist community at All Souls and to answer questions you may have about what it means to be a member.
 The workshop will provide information to those who may be considering a deeper commitment to Unitarian Universalism and the All Souls congregation.
-Are you considering becoming a member of All Souls?
+Have you thought about becoming a member of All Souls?
 Would you like to learn more about what it means to be a member of the All Souls community?
 Or maybe you would like to gain a deeper understanding of the Unitarian Universalist faith.
 If so, "Considering Membership" is the place to be.